 The often turbulent lakeshore is in marked contrast to the quiet safety of the bay.
-The five-mile shoreline is almost barren of development.
-Two miles of shoreline are part of the township park.
+The fifteen mile shoreline is almost barren of development.
+Two miles of shoreline are part of the Township park.
 More and more tourists each year search the shore for agates thrown up on the beach by the powerful wind and wave action of Lake Superior.

 Geologically speaking, Alger County is relatively young.
-Topographical features are changing constantly, because the natural erosion processes remain active.
-The numerous waterfalls and shallow streams demonstrate this immaturity.
-The most spectacular features in the County are the rock escarpments along the Lake Superior shoreline east of Munising, and the Grand Sable Sand Dunes, near Grand Marais.
-A popular tourist activity is combing Lake Superior's shoreline for the highly acclaimed agate.
+Topographically features are changing constantly, but the natural erosion processes remain active.
+The numerous waterfalls and shallow streams demonstrate immaturity.
+The most spectacular features in the county are the rock escarpments along the Lake Superior Shoreline east of Munising, and the Grand Sable Sand Dunes, near Grand Marais.
+The popular tourist activity is combing Lake Superior's shoreline for the highly acclaimed agate.

-It was on these bases that the organic soil-making processes began their long uphill battle toward fertility.
-These organic processes, working with the physical processes of water, have produced a beautiful township consisting of lakes, streams and small waterways; lush northern hardwood-conifer forests; and some boreal forests which are common farther north in Canada.
+It was on these bases that the organic soil making processes began their long uphill battle toward fertility.
+These organic processes, working with the physical processes of water, have produced a beautiful township consisting of lakes, streams and small waterways; lush northern hardwood - conifer forest; and some boreal forests which are common further north in Canada.
 These forests are evidence of the subtle soil distinctions of the soils bases.
-Beech, maple, birch, elm, and hardwoods are found in the well-drained loam developed from the basal tills and morainal hills.
+Beach, maple, birch, elm, and hardwoods are found in the well-trained loam developed from the basal tills and morainal hills.
 They give way to swamp conifers, pine, and hemlock on the well-drained, yet fertile, outwash soils.
 If the soils are not drained, outwash soils give way to swamp conifers also.
 The boreal forests: spruce, fir, birch, and aspen are found in the unfertile outwash soils; giving way to stands of aspen or lush willow in poorly drained areas.

-This variety of forest habitat provides for a variety of wildlife.
-Pine martin, fisher, otter, beaver, mink, muskrat, and black bear were all sought by the fur trader.
-Their homes were destroyed as the loggers harvested timber.
-By virtue of their adaptability, the mink, muskrat, and black bear survived.
-The other species of wildlife survived in smaller populations and are now recovering slowly under protective legislation.
-As the forests were logged, the populations of coyotes and bobcats increased, keeping the populations of snowshoe hare, deer, and game birds under control.
+This variety of forest habitat provides a variety of wildlife.
+Pine martin, fisher, otter, beaver, mink, muskrat, and black bear were all sought by the fir trader.
+There homes were destroyed as the loggers harvested timber.
+By virtue of their adaptability, the mink, muskrat and black bear survived.
+The other species of wild life survived in smaller populations and are now recovering slowly under protective legislation.
+As the forests were logged, the population of coyotes and bob cats increased, keeping the populations of snow shoe hair, deer, and game birds under control.
 This trend is reversing itself slowly as new forests are replacing the logged-over lands.
-In the swamplands and along the shorelines of lakes, waterfowl proliferate.
+The swamp lands and along the shoreline of lakes, water fowl proliferate.